Dancing to Poetry

 Collaborative Dancer – Naomi Christenson

-This event is hosted by the English, Linguistics, and Writing Studies Department and the College of Liberal Arts at UMD.
+This event was hosted by the English, Linguistics, and Writing Studies Department and the College of Liberal Arts at UMD.
 The Duluth Poet Laureate Project and the event are supported by the Friends of the Duluth Public Library, the Arrowhead Reading Council, Lake Superior Writers, Lake Superior College, the English department at the College of Saint Scholastica, Locally Laid Egg Company, At Sara’s Table/Chester Creek Cafe, Zenith Bookstore, Adeline Inc., Kyle Leia Yoga, Alakef Coffee Roasters, Builders Commonwealth, and Red Herring Lounge.

 There will be refreshments.
 Signed copies of a set of books by Duluth Poet Laureates will be available for purchase (5 books for $50) as a fundraiser for the Duluth Poet Laureate Project.